obeidi/poc_rcpPlugin_bndtools/README.md

  4. go to the master-Branch.
  5. open the Project an go to rcpPlugin2 and open the .bndrun File.
 For mac: app.ui_macosx.cocoa.x86-64.bndrun and for windows: app.ui_win32.win32.x86-64.bndrun
  6. start the .bndrun with the play-Button.

+ ## to implement bndtools in a Eclipse RCP Application
+ 1.